 The ICAO Global Air Traffic Management Operational Concept describes System Wide Information Management (SWIM) as the integration of ATM information using a many-to-many information distribution model.
 Many geographically dispersed sources collaboratively provide information that is shared among relevant stakeholders to maintain situational awareness and improve operational decision-making.

 At the time of this writing, air/ground SWIM is not intended to carry safety-critical data such as aircraft trajectory and tactical command and control.
 Current air/ground SWIM offerings support the exchange of non-safety-critical, advisory information such as weather and AIM that the aircraft flight crew uses to enhance situational awareness.
 The scope of ATN/IPS safety services does not include these non-safety air/ground SWIM information exchanges.
-If air/ground SWIM safety services are deployed in the future, these applications may leverage the native ATN/IPS application-layer interfaces or they may implement an adaptation layer, as illustrated previously in Figure 2-1.
+If air/ground SWIM safety services are deployed in the future, these applications may leverage the native ATN/IPS application-layer interfaces or they may implement an adaptation layer, as illustrated previously in Figure C-1.

 Voice Services